ibm-cloud-docs/vpc/vpn-create.md

    ```
    {: codeblock}

-   * To create VPN gateway for static route-based VPN connection, use the following command:
+   * To create a VPN gateway for a static route-based VPN connection, use the following command:

    ```sh
       curl -X POST "$vpc_api_endpoint/v1/vpn_gateways?version=$api_version&generation=2" \